jaycrell/portfolio/pc-et-2.md

   <li> the mental health chart with the OIG mental health results </li>
 </li>
   <li> People found the title clear, but I think it also made them think I would have more reasons to explain why volunteers are leaving.
 I think changing the title to something like: Too Many Peace Corps Volunteers Are Leaving Service Early.
 Peace Corps administrative changes could help. </li>
+  <li> Gather and add qualitative quotes for each potential motivator of leaving service early.
+Maybe take some from <a href= "https://www.instagram.com/peacecorpshr/?hl=en" target="_blank"> Peace Corps HR? </li>
+  <li> This isn't from my research, but I know that Peace Corps doesn't deal with diversity issues well, and I'd like to figure out a way to incorporate this. </li>
+  <li> Create mental health section </li>
   </ul>